g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 If I wrote this out I would just be directly lifting from Robnost so [just go read him](https://nostalgebraist.tumblr.com/post/785766737747574784/the-void#:~:text=5.%20the%20first%20assistant).

-Short version: modern Character LLMs came out of an explicitly hypothetical about a future system it is not.
-But in just 4 years we forgot that this was a hypoithetical.
-And the system becomes more like that future system the more we write about it being like it, because we give it our public writing ([and](https://help.openai.com/en/articles/5722486-how-your-data-is-used-to-improve-model-performance) the things we write to it in the chat window!) as training data.
+Short version: modern Characterised LLMs came out of an _explicitly hypothetical_ proposal describing a _future_ system the LLM is not.
+But in just 4 years we forgot that this was a hypothetical.
+And the system becomes _more like_ that future system the more we write about it being like it, because we give it our public writing ([and](https://help.openai.com/en/articles/5722486-how-your-data-is-used-to-improve-model-performance) the things we write to it in chat!) as training data.

-There's some chance we get AGI by iterating on an AI, treating it as AGI long enough.
+There's some chance we get AGI by treating an AI as if it was AGI long enough.

 <!-- Sydney  -->